 How to get around Mallorca

 Mallorca is larger than you might imagine, so to truly explore its wonders, I highly recommend renting a car!
 While the island has a well-developed transportation network, having your own vehicle grants you access to Mallorca’s hidden gems, often not easily reachable by public transportation.
-We chose the Wiber agency for our car rental, but you can find the offer that best suits your needs on RentalCars.
+We chose the Wiber agency for our car rental, it was cheap and well organised butv we had to take a shuttle to pick up our car.
+Next time, I would rent a car on Booking.com (like I always do) with a pick up directly at the airport, not to lose time.

 Where to stay in Mallorca